-Effective communications is essential to being able successfully carry out tactics, and communications benefits greatly from adopting a common vocabulary.
-The following are some common terms related defensive tactics:
+Effective communications are essential to being able to successfully carry out tactics, and communications benefit greatly from adopting a common vocabulary.
+The following are some common terms related to defensive tactics:

 Basic tactics tend to be quite simple and well known, and often involve defending from fixed locations.

 They may also be combined and incorporated into more complex tactics.
 Basic tactics include:

 - Ambush – Concealing one’s forces and laying in wait along the anticipated avenue of approach to attack the enemy when they enter a predefined kill zone.

 - Crossfire – Firing on an enemy from two or more locations such that it is difficult or impossible for them to find cover (note that, as an example of combining tactics, an ambush may be designed to incorporate crossfire).